Signalling control: History

 Another advancement made possible by the replacement of mechanical control by all-electric systems was that the signalman's user interface could be enhanced to further improve productivity.
 The smaller size of electric toggles and push buttons put more functionality within reach of an individual signalman.
 Route-setting technology automated the setting of individual points and routes through busy junctions.
 Computerized video displays removed the physical interface altogether, replacing it with a point-and-click or touchscreen interface.
 Finally, the use of Automatic Route Setting removed the need for any human input at all as common train movements could be fully automated according to a schedule or other scripted logic.

 Signal boxes also served as important communications hubs, connecting the disparate parts of a rail line and linking them together to allow the safe passage of trains.
-The first signaling systems were made possible by technology like the telegraph and block instrument that allowed adjacent signal boxes to communicate the status of a section of track.
+The first signaling systems were made possible by technology like the telegraph and block instrument, which allowed adjacent signal boxes to communicate the status of a section of track.
 Later, the telephone put centralized dispatchers in contact with distant signal boxes, and radio even allowed direct communication with the trains themselves.
 The ultimate ability for data to be transmitted over long distances has proven the demise of most local control signal boxes.
 Signalmen next to the track are no longer needed to serve as the eyes and ears of the signaling system.
 Track circuits transmit train locations to distant control centers and data links allow direct manipulation of the points and signals.

 While some railway systems have more signal boxes than others, most future signaling projects will result in increasing amounts of centralized control relegating the lineside signal box to niche or heritage applications.